How to Use Generators and Yield in Python

 Creating Data Pipelines With Generators

 Data pipelines allow you to string together code to process large datasets or streams of data without maxing out your machine’s memory.
-Imagine that you have a large CSV file:
+Imagine that you have a large CSV file with the following first lines:

 CSV